PawelPleskaczynski/AstroStacker/README.md

 here's what's working and what will be added:
 ##### Working
 - Average stacking of image sets
-- Calibrating lights with darks and bias frames
+- Calibrating lights with darks, flat and bias frames
 - Star alignment using triangle similarity
 - Setting threshold of star detection